 "The credit does not go to Ferrari, but to Jean Alesi".

 The recognition, immediately after the Spanish Grand Prix, comes from Claudio Lombardi himself, manager of the Maranello team.
 And the Iberian newspapers, reporting on the race, speak of a coup by the French driver.
-Indeed, the third place conquered by the twenty-seven-year-old from Avignon in the fourth round of the Formula 1 World Championship, behind Mansell and Schumacher, has the flavor of a real coup.
-A masterpiece-race conducted by an authentic protagonist, from start to finish.
+Indeed, the third place conquered by the twenty-seven-year-old from Avignon in the fourth round of the Formula 1 World Championship, behind Mansell and Schumacher, has the flavour of a real success.
+A masterpiece of a race conducted by an authentic protagonist, from start to finish.
 Jean Alesi explains again:

 But Alesi already knows how to be realistic.
-He realizes that the spectacular third place in Barcelona was partly the result of circumstances and partly his commitment.
-The French driver invites the fans to Imola on Sunday 17 May 1992 for the San Marino Grand Prix.
+He realises that the spectacular third place in Barcelona was partly the result of circumstances and partly his commitment.
+The French driver invites the fans to Imola on Sunday, 17 May 1992, for the San Marino Grand Prix.
 But he does not want to create illusions:

 "We're still far away, there's a lot to work on".

 And that's exactly how things are.
 The F92A also showed great limits in terms of speed and cornering grip in Spain when the asphalt was dry.
 And there is no time to make radical changes, barring miracles.
-So, take note of the pilot's commitment.
+So, the driver's commitment should be acknowledged.
 As President Montezemolo says: